Ogura toast

-Ogura toast (小倉トースト, ogura tōsuto) is a dish of thickly sliced, toasted bread topped with ogura, a sweet jam made from adzuki beans.
-It is often served in cafés in Nagoya.
+Ogura toast (小倉トースト, ogura tōsuto) is a dish of thickly sliced toasted bread topped with ogura, a sweet jam made from adzuki beans.
+It is often served in cafés in Nagoya, Japan.

 Origin

 Ogura toast originated at the Mitsuba cafe in the Sakae area of Nagoya in 1921 (Taishō 10).
-A shopkeeper at Mitsuba noticed customers dipping their toast in zenzai (ogura porridge), and was inspired to create ogura toast in response.
-Afterwards, the dish spread across Aichi to become a café staple.
+A shopkeeper at Mitsuba noticed customers dipping their toast in zenzai (ogura porridge), and was inspired to create ogura toast.
+The dish spread across Aichi to become a café staple.